 Thursday, 21 March 2019

-GUEST POST by Hannah for World Poetry Day 2019
+Guest post by Hannah for World Poetry Day 2019

 I have a number of diagnosis’, and in June of 2016 I was finally diagnosed with EDS (Ehlers-Danlos Syndrome) type three (now hypermobile EDS).
 EDS, along with another neurological condition, has wreaked havoc in my body.
 In January of 2015 I began to no longer tolerate food or water – and so now have a feeding tube directly in to my bowel.
 I have gastroparesis – but tests show that not only is my stomach paralysed, but my whole gastrointestinal system.
 I also have PoTS (Postural Orthostatic Tachycardia Syndrome), neurological deafness resulting in use of hearing aids, and many other conditions.